b7w/bviewer/docs/releases/notes.rst

 * | **v1.0.0**
   | First stable release.
 There can be some bugs and features.
-    But all main ideas implemented and documentation ready. look, feel, be happy :-)
+    But all main ideas implemented and documentation ready.
+    Look, feel, be happy :-)